simple-crypto/simple-website/organization.md

 under a copyleft licence together with its documentation, prediction tool and preliminary security evaluation report.
 A challenge is organized based on public data sets, linked to scientific conferences whenever possible.
-Bug bounties reward the possible detection of security flaws in the association's designs.
 A call for contributions aiming at improving the code is open.
 * <strong><em>Gold sponsoring.</em></strong> The code starts to be sponsored for practical use.
 For a period of 5 years, the yearly gold sponsoring enables the code integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
 After 5 years of gold sponsoring of a code, sponsors receive a perpetual non-copyleft license for it.
-As long as a code is gold-sponsored, the detection of security flaws and bugs goes through a separate incident response process, following standard responsible disclosure practice.
-Bugs are first communicated to the association and forwarded to sponsors.
+As long as a code is gold-sponsored, the detection of security flaws goes through a separate incident response process, following standard responsible disclosure practice and rewarded by bug bounties.
+Flaws are first communicated to the association and forwarded to sponsors.
 Their public release may be delayed.
 In case security flaws imply a need of re-design, this re-design is automatically suggested as a potential development for the coming year.